c4rlosviteri/platzi-jobs/README.md

 # Platzi Jobs

-Platzi Jobs is a project I made to apply for the Frontend Developer position at Plazi.
-It gets data from [jobs.github.com](https://jobs.github.com/positions.json).
+Platzi Jobs gets data from [jobs.github.com](https://jobs.github.com/positions.json).

 It's an accessible app that lets you search (input or popular search buttons) and filter the returned results.